Harpsichord1207/PyZkUI/README.md

 # PyZkUI

-A Zookeeper UI tool, base on Python/Flask.
+A Zookeeper UI tool, based on Python/Flask.

 ### Installation